AdaCore/spark2014/lrm/source/introduction.rst

 - Standards - for example, DO-178C Level A,

-- Technical requirements - for example, systems requiring software that is amenable to worst-case execution time (WCET) analysis or compatibility with a "zero footprint" runtime profile.
+- Technical requirements - for example, systems requiring software that is compatible with a "zero footprint" run-time library.

 |SPARK| will be amenable to a range of formal analyses, including but not limited to: